F A Q 's

 Q: How do I know if I have RFID smart cards?

 A: It can be difficult to tell.
-Some RFID smart cards have a visible chip- a four part gold metal square on the front.
+Most RFID smart cards have a visible chip- a four part gold metal square on the front.
 Others have certain key words or markings on them, front or back, like a cluster of triangles, for example.
 If you're not sure, we suggest protecting your identity.
 Better to be safe than sorry.
 Cleaning up the mess caused by crooks using your identity has been classified somewhere between very stressful to a complete nightmare.

 Q: How do the crooks steal my RFID smart card information?